Mikejo5000/vsts-docs-pr/docs/settings/work/add-custom-field.md

 	<img src="_img/process/cpfield-customer-ticket-layout.png" alt="Add a field to Use story, specify layout" style="border: 1px solid #C3C3C3;" />

+0. Click **Add field** to complete adding the field.
+If you haven't specified it's layout location, it will be added to the first group of fields on the layout form.

 	> [!TIP]
 	> Once you've added a field, you can drag-and-drop it within a page to relocate it on the form.
 If you have several fields you want to add to a custom page or group, then you may want to [add those elements first](customize-process-form.md) and then add your fields.

-0. Click **Add field** to complete adding the field.
-If you haven't specified it's layout location, it will be added to the first group of fields on the layout form.

 <a id="verify">  </a>
 ## Verify the customization you made

-We recommend that you create a test project and apply your customized inheritance process to it to verify the changes you've made.
+We recommend that you create a test project and apply your customized  inherited process to it to verify the changes you've made.

-0. Open the &hellip; context menu for the process you want to use and choose **New team project**.
+0. Open the **All processes** page, and choose the &hellip; context menu for the process you want to use, and then select **New team project**.

 	> [!div class="mx-imgBorder"]
 	> ![Create a team project from the selected process](_img/process/add-new-team-project.png)